gobbyo/IoT/docs/tutorial-rasp-d2cipandhostname.md

-# Send Hostname and IP address to the Cloud
+# Tutorial: Send Hostname and IP address to the Cloud

 In this tutorial you'll create device code that sends a message to IoT Hub.
 Knowing your Raspberry Pi's hostname and IP address is needed to connect via ssh or from Visual Studio Code.